Good Mong Kok Bakery

 What to Order

-Egg Tarts: Flaky crusts and silky custard.
-The pastry shatters when you bite in.
+Egg Tarts: Flaky crust, silky custard.

 Practical Info

-Good to know: Take your buns to Portsmouth Square a couple blocks away.
+Tip: Take your buns to Portsmouth Square a couple blocks away.
 Find a bench, watch the chess players, and eat.

 Explore Nearby